Morgan County, West Virginia: Politics

 Morgan County has historically been a stronghold for the Republican Party.
 Every Republican presidential nominee has won Morgan County since 1864, the first presidential election following West Virginia's statehood.
-The last Democratic presidential nominee to win Morgan County was Lewis Cass in 1848; the county was won by the Whig Party, the Know-Nothing Party and John Bell’s Constitutional Union Party in its last three elections as part of Virginia.
+The last Democratic presidential nominee to win Morgan County was Lewis Cass in 1848; the county was won by the Whig Party, the Know-Nothing Party and John Bell's Constitutional Union Party in its last three elections as part of Virginia.

+The county is a massive outlier in West Virginia, a state that tilted Democratic for much of the 20th century before swinging hard to the GOP.
+Franklin Roosevelt did no better than 39 percent of the county's vote, and only two Democrats—Lyndon Johnson and Jimmy Carter—have managed even 40 percent of the vote.
+The 1964 United States presidential election was by far the closest election here, with Barry Goldwater taking the county by a margin of just 46 votes.